Outpatient Drugs and Physician Administered Drugs

 - The Department uses the HRSA Medicaid Exclusion File (MEF) as the official data source for identifying which covered entities have elected to carve-in Medicaid.
 HRSA updates the MEF on a quarterly basis so if a covered entity plans to carve-out, the update needs to be reported to HRSA so that the applicable NPI number can be terminated on the MEF effective at the beginning of the next quarter.

 - Claim modifiers are required on 340B claims as discussed under "Health First Colorado Fee-for-Service NCPDP D.0 Billing Changes for 340B Outpatient Drug Claims" and "Health First Colorado Billing Instructions for 340B Physician Administered Drugs".
+These requirements apply when Health First Colorado is the primary and/or secondary payor.

 - Duplicate discounts are prohibited in the 340B Drug Pricing Program.